 If you are just starting, 5 miles (8km) ride is easy and is a piece of cake.
 Doing 10-15 miles (25km) one way is reasonable.
 And for more than 20 miles (30+ km), you will probably need a bit of practice.

 If you think that you will be using various modes of transportation on your commute, see if it could make sense to consider a foldable e-bike model, which will be easier to carry or a train or bus.

-Here is a special post with a few tips on choosing the right electric bike for your commutes.
+Read also: Here is a special article with a few tips on choosing the right electric bike for your commutes.

 Have a backup plan

 As in any outdoor activity, things can go wrong.
 Weather and humidity are big determining factors for a comfortable commute.
 If it’s particularly muggy out, don’t ride.
 Find another way to get to work or use a combination of various means.
 But even for most summer days commuting to work should be doable.

 Consider that, according to some studies, cycling is about 500% more efficient than walking (source).
 That means that on a bike you can commute to work at an average speed about five times as fast as the speed at which you would sweat on the same commute on foot.
 You really can get to work efficiently on a bike without breaking a heavy sweat.

 It is a good practice to slow down a few minutes prior to arriving at your destination.
 These few minutes will let your body start cooling down and gradually reduce effort level as you are getting close to stepping off your electric bike.

 Through your ride, as on any sports exercise, your body will do through warp up (first few minutes of each ride), steady ride (most of each commute) and cooling down phase (last few minutes prior to arrival).

 If you plan for this, you will be in sync with what your body requires from you and will sweat less or not at all.
 It would help, for example, to ride a couple of casual cooling down laps around the parking lot on arrival.